revealprecision/reveal-etl/README.md

 ## Repository

-This repository is shared under the Apache License v2.0 <https://www.apache.org/licenses/LICENSE-2.0>
+This repository is shared under the T.B.C